mousebird-consulting-inc/WhirlyGlobe/tutorial/android/building-from-source.md

 *Tutorial by Nicholas Hallahan.*

-Currently the only way to include WhirlyGlobe-Maply into you Android project is by compiling the source code.
-We are working on Maven builds that can be simply included in your gradle file, but for now, you need to build from source.

-The advantage of building from source is that you can modify and customize WhirlyGlobe-Maply, and your changes will immediately be compiled into your project.
+Building the toolkit from source you'll be able to modify and customize WhirlyGlobe-Maply, and your changes will immediately be compiled into your project.
 If you plan on modifying this toolkit, building from source is your best option.

 ### Clone Git Repository